-The final paper (due April Wednesday, 1) will be evaluated based on the quality of the introduction, clarity of the thesis, support for the argument, analysis, overall style (organization, grammar, and concision of writing), and conclusions.
-The final paper counts for 40 of the 50% total assignment grade.
+The final paper will be evaluated based on the quality of the introduction, clarity of the thesis, support for the argument, analysis, overall style (organization, grammar, and concision of writing), and conclusions.
 Length: no more than 2500 words for individual, 4500 words for pairs (not counting references).
-DETAILS ON PAGES 6-7.
+DETAILS ON PAGES 5-7.

-Final Exam (35%)
+Midterm test (15%) and Final Exam (35%)

-The final exam combines multiple choice, short paragraph questions, and an essay questions, covering the content of both course lectures and readings.
-The intent is to give you a chance to demonstrate your understanding of the key concepts and theories.
-There will be some choice, and more detailed instructions will be given as the exams approach.
+The mid-term test is a combination of multiple choice and short answer questions, and the final combines multiple choice, short answers, and an essay question.
+Both cover the content in course lectures and readings, and more detailed instructions will be given as the exams approach.

 If you fail to write the exam on the scheduled date and time, you will be given zero, unless you communicate with me prior to the exam, in which case you will require a note from your physician (see note on special examination policy below).